LLM-Coordination: Evaluating and Analyzing Multi-agent Coordination Abilities in Large Language Models: Discussion

 We observed that LLM agents (w.
 GPT-4-turbo) outperform or match the overall performance of RL methods across all layouts of Overcooked-AI.
 Table \ref{tab:ai-ai-comparison} presents the numerical scores attained by different agents when paired with a partner agent of the same type.
-This implies that LLM agents outdo RL agents that have been trained together through Self-play without any game-specific training or fine-tuning.
-It is, however, important to note that LLM agents are significantly slower and larger than RL models and are not fit for real-time use yet (latency (seconds) of $8.36 \pm 1.79$ with Chain-of-thought and $1.02 \pm 0.09$ without for GPT-4-turbo).
-Furthermore, other models we tested, GPT-3.5-turbo and Mixtral8x7b, are faster but fall short of the RL baselines.
-We also see positive results on the CollabCapture and CollabEscape games with CAC agents (w.
-GPT-4), achieving a 100\% success rate.
-However, other LLMs are unable to crack CollabEscape (see Appendix~\ref{app:collab}).
+This implies that LLM agents match RL agents that have been explicitly trained through Self-play without any game-specific training or fine-tuning.
+However, it is important to note that LLM agents are significantly slower and larger than RL models, making them unsuitable for real-time use at present.
+We also see positive results on the CollabCapture and CollabEscape games, with most LLMs being able to complete both challenges (see Table \ref{tab:cc}).